Japan national under-23 football team

 The Japan national under-23 football team (U-23サッカー日本代表) is a national association football youth team of Japan and is controlled by the Japan Football Association.
-The team won the gold medal at the 2010 Asian Games and were champions in the 2016 AFC U-23 Championship.
+The team won a gold medal at the 2010 Asian Games, and the U-20 team, made up of university students and domestic league players, won the 2026 AFC U-23 Asian Cup for the second consecutive year.
 Since 1992, it was decided that teams targeting athletes under the age of 23 will participate in the Olympics (additional provisions for overage limits have been added since 1996).
 Therefore, the name changes to Japan national under-22 football team the year before the Olympics and Japan national under-21 football team two years prior.
 The exception to this was the 2020 Tokyo Olympics, which was postponed one year, so in 2021, the team was called the Japan national under-24 football team.
 At the 2024 Olympics, they advanced to the Knockout stage without three overage players and several key players.

 Team image

 Nicknames

 "サムライ・ブルー (Samurai Blue)" basically refers to the Japan national football team, but the under-23 football team are sometimes referred to as "Young" Samurai Blue.
 However, in reality, Samurai Blue is not often used.
 In the Olympic Games, the name Olympíc Japan "オリンピックジャパン (Orinpikku Japan)" is used to referred to U-23 national team.